vanderlin/Laravel-IOSTutorial/README.md

 }
 ```

+>	**Note:** Most browsers/clients do not understand the PUT/UPDATE/DELETE methods.
+Laravel will accept a parameter named`_method` and interrupt this with the correct function to call. i.e `_method="PUT"`.

 # Test the API.
 - In [Chrome](https://www.google.com/intl/en-US/chrome/browser/) get the app called [PostMan](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) this is a nice little REST app for Chrome that allows you to test all the verbs for you API.